-We recommend 1-2 million cells / kg of weight given IV, with a few monthly repeats.
-This method minimizes the predictable “flu-like” reaction that most people experience and also each round of stem cells “prep” the body better for the next round.
+We recommend 1-2 mLs of umbilical cord product given IV, with a few monthly repeats.
+This method minimizes the predictable “flu-like” reaction that most people experience when more stem cell products are used and also each round of stem cells “prep” the body better for the next round.
 Typically 3-4 monthly rounds work best.
 We pre-treat with a combination of IV anti-histamines and steroid to minimize side effects (ranitidine 20mg, diphenhydramine 15mg, dexamethasone 10mg in 100mL normal saline).

 Stem Cell Injections